m3047/pangolin/etherpad_server.md

 1. Run the `pangolin_base_server.yml` playbook.
 1. Run the `etherpad_server.yml` playbook.

+Generally speaking a given playbook should only be run (successfully) once.
+If it's been run and it's called out somewhere, consider that a met dependency.

 If you start the _Pangolin_ environment at that point the `http://world.pangolin/` home page will have a link to _Etherpad_ at http://etherpad.pangolin:9001/